Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any

 10. Add more memory to your PC to speed it up

-Increasing the RAM or SSD memory can long-term speed up your devices.
+Increasing the RAM or SSD memory can speed up your devices for good.
 An SSD will load everything faster, and RAM can keep more stuff running at once.
 If you were wondering how to make Windows 11 faster for gaming, this should do it.

 Nevertheless, if your computer only starts acting weird once you open tons of tabs, you’ll surely have to try a RAM boost.
 There are also times when the computer is not using all the available RAM, so you should take this option into consideration too.